iCodeWalker/cache-app/README.md

 This avoids unnecessary HTML render cycle and data fetches.
 The cache persists until the related data cache is revalidated.

+Full Route cache is created and initialized at the build time.
+Next.js pre-renders all the pages that it's able to pre-render (except pages with dynamic values and routes).

+export const dynamic = "force-dynamic";

+also helps in full route cache.

+We should revalidatePath() instead of this "dynamic" const.

+revalidatePath() only re validates some piece of the cache.

 ## Router cache:

 Managed on the client side.